TP63: Vulvar cancer

 TP63 has been observed overexpressed in Vulvar Squamous Cell Carcinoma samples, in association with hypermethylation-Induced inactivation of the IRF6 tumor suppressor gene.
 Indeed, mRNA levels of TP63 tested higher in Vulvar cancer samples when compared with those of normal skin and preneoplastic vulvar lesions, thus underscoring an epigenetic cross-link between IRF6 gene and the oncogene TP63.

 Diagnostic utility

-p63 immunostaining has utility for head and neck squamous cell carcinomas, differentiating prostatic adenocarcinoma (the most common type of prostate cancer) and benign prostatic tissue; normal prostatic glands stain with p63 (as they have basal cells), while the malignant glands in prostatic adenocarcinoma (which lacks these cells) do not.
+p63 immunostaining has utility for head and neck squamous cell carcinomas, differentiating prostatic adenocarcinoma (the most common type of prostate cancer) and benign prostatic tissue; the nuclei of the basal cells of normal prostatic glands stain with p63, while the malignant glands in prostatic adenocarcinoma (which lacks these cells) do not.

 P63 is also helpful in distinguishing poorly differentiated squamous cell carcinoma from small cell carcinoma or adenocarcinoma.
 P63 should be strongly stained in poorly differentiated squamous cell, but negative in small cell or adenocarcinoma.

+Cytoplasmic staining on immunohistochemistry is seen in cells with muscle differentiation.

 Interactions

 TP63 has been shown to interact with HNRPAB.

 It also activates IRF6 transcription through the IRF6 enhancer element.